-If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
+If parents have any concern about the way that their child's behaviour has been handled, they should initially contact the class teacher.
 If the concern remains, they should contact the Leadership Team and if not resolved the school Hub Councillors.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.